zyh190507/Probabilistic-discovery-new-intents/README.md

-# Discovering New Intents with Deep Aligned Clustering
+# A Probabilistic Framework for Discovering New Intents
 A deep aligned clustering method to discover new intents.

 **The proposed method together with baselines are also integrated into the [open intent discovery](https://github.com/thuiar/TEXTOIR/tree/main/open_intent_discovery) module in our another scalable framework [TEXTOIR](https://github.com/thuiar/TEXTOIR), enjoy it!**